Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Perspectives

-An MMF used as a reservoir is cheap, can flexibly be mounted to deliver light in a user-defined position, and offers a different set of random projections each time it is re-positioned (thus requiring independent training of the output layer).
+An MMF used as a physical neural network is cheap, can flexibly be mounted to deliver light in a user-defined position, and offers a different set of random projections each time it is re-positioned (thus requiring independent training of the output layer).
 Indeed, we still need an SLM and at least one camera to record the speckled projection, but those are almost unavoidable in any ONNs configuration.
 To the best of our knowledge, the current state-of-the-art is achieved using FPGA hardware in conjunction with data augmentation, reaching 98\% test accuracy \cite{moran2020}.
 Another approach using disordered optical media exploits polaritons to reach 96\% accuracy \cite{mirek2021neuromorphic}, which is comparable with average optimizations obtained with the MMF approach.
-These results strengthen the fact that MMFs are promising tools for hardware reservoir computing, with the additional advantage of their simplicity and easiness of use.
+These results strengthen the fact that MMFs are promising tools for neuromorphic computing, with the additional advantage of their simplicity and easiness of use.
 Further, we believe that our results could be relevant for the theoretical understanding of deep neural networks: in the spirit of random-feature models \cite{gerace2020generalisation,goldt2022gaussian,baldassi2021learning}, we showed that the class in which we sample the random features plays important role in the accuracy, as suggested in \cite{perugini2022}.
 In fact, while taking a Gaussian random matrix already improves the accuracy a bit, the transformation implemented by an MMF makes a much bigger difference.
 Further investigation is needed to understand why the specific hardware transformation provided by the MMF is so effective.
+In particular, the local energy profiles suggest that this effectiveness could be explained by studying wide flat regions in the loss landscape, in the same spirit as \cite{baldassi2021learning}: to do so, the authors use a quantity called \emph{local entropy}, which is only approximated by the local energy that we discussed here (this might explain the discrepancy between the local energy profile of the upscaled dataset in \ref{fig:local_energy} and its test error in \ref{fig:accuracy}).
 Here, we put forward some conjectures based on the present study.
 First, the fact that the accuracy gap between the physical MMF data and its simulation (Fig.~\ref{fig:accuracy}) is reflected in the local energy profile (Fig.~\ref{fig:local_energy}) makes us confident that the two approaches indeed belong to different classes of random transformations.
 The fact the physical MMF transformation is so robust to perturbations is consistent with the great redundancy of the data that emerges from Fig.~\ref{fig:zoomcrop} and Fig.~\ref{fig:histo}, where we see that we can delete the majority of the signal before losing accuracy.
 We conjecture that the random transformation realized by MMFs leads to well-separated projections in the high-dimensional space that allow for a good classification accuracy that is also resistant to noise, in a way that is reminiscent of error-correcting codes.
+All these considerations highlight the need to further investigate how those widespread MMF devices can be modeled and exploited in particular in the design of optical neural networks.